cortinaluis/vue-google-map-sample/README.md

 we can automatically wait for whenever the map is ready.

 Let's take a closer look at `view/map` template again.
-As the wrapper component is ready, it is now ready to export its 2 props: `google` and `map`
+As the wrapper component is ready, it is now ready to export its 2 props, namely, `google` and `map`.
-`view/map` uses &lt;slot-scope&gt; to destructure these newly created props for its own use.
+For `view/map` uses &lt;slot-scope&gt;, it now receives these props by destructuring them.
 Like this:

 ```